laher/clicache/README.md

 _NOTE: I created this with `kubectl get pod` in mind.
 It's not specific to `kubectl` (part of the kubernetes project) but it would need some more work to become more generally useful._

+NOTE: This is totally experimental.
+Only use it for something with smallish output, and be careful with write commands.

 ## Install

     go get -u github.com/laher/clicache